Travel | Purchase Card | SmartData OnLine | Miscellaneous

 Although we prefer employees use their own vehicles for local transportation, Oakland University will reimburse for car rental when needed for university business purposes and it is the most economic alternative.
 A rental vehicle should not be used when the business trip is combined with personal side-trips.
-Gas related to the rental will also be reimbursable, mileage will not be reimbursable while using a rental vehicle.
+Fuel related to the rental will also be reimbursable, mileage will NOT be reimbursable while using a rental vehicle.

 Does Oakland University have any corporate rates for renting vehicles?